 At the heart of these arguments against Paul's understanding of grace and salvation by faith alone is the claim that such a belief leads to moral relativism, or in other words a sense that "anything goes."
 Some obviously went so far as to claim that a belief in grace and salvation by faith alone would lead to even more sinning.
 How do we know?
 Because Paul argues here in his letter against a claim that "the more we sin the more grace we receive."
-We saw two weeks ago that he claims our faith in Christ - especially in our baptism - draws us into participating in Christ's death, and more importantly in Christ's resurrection, and that in that participating we have become new people, that in believing we are made new.
+Earlier in his letter he claimed that our faith in Christ - especially in our baptism - draws us into participating in Christ's death, and more importantly in Christ's resurrection, and that in that participating we have become new people, that in believing we are made new.

 There are two key questions that immediately arise if we are indeed made new through our faith.
-Last week we looked at Paul's posing and answering the first of those questions: the question, "OK - now what?" where he addressed the question with an outline of how we are to live, what we are to do as we live out being new people in Christ.
+Just ahead of this reading Paul's posed and answered the first of those questions: the question, " $OK - now \underline{what}$ ?" where he addressed the question with an outline of how we are to live, what we are to do as we live out being new people in Christ.
 And now we're looking at Paul's posing and answering the second of those questions, which could be phrased, "OK - now why?"

 The "what" and the "why" are of course closely related - what do we choose to do, and why do we or should we choose to do it?
 Both refer to sinning, and both arguments are based on a belief that we are sinners, that we cannot live a pure a blameless life.
 But both arguments are also based on a belief that we have some choice in the matter, that we do choose to sin or not to sin.
-(We do need to note here that such a belief omits or ignores situations of pathological disorders such as sociopathy or psychotic breaks, where rational though or behaviour is simply not possible.
-Paul is here making rational arguments with rational people about rational behaviour.)
-Again, Paul's arguments are based on the premise that we have some choice about sinning.
+While rare disorders such as sociopathy or psychotic breaks are exceptions, Paul's rational arguments to rational people are based on the premise that we do have choice about sinning.

-Also again, as we did last week, we need to take a moment here and review or clarify what we mean by a sin, or sinning.
-The easiest way to define sin - and the hardest way to live without sinning - is to understand sin as any action that is not consistent with "living to God in Christ Jesus."
+So what do by sin, or sinning?
+The simplest way to define sin, although perhaps the hardest way to live without sinning, is to understand sin as any action that is not consistent with "living to God in Christ Jesus."
 Sounds easy if you say it fast enough, doesn't it?
-But to identify that which is not consistent with that kind of living, we have to understand what kind of living God calls us to in Christ Jesus.
-Probably the most succinct way to understand that kind of living to God is encapsulated in Jesus' new commandment - love God with all you are, and love your neighbour as you have been loved.
+But to recognize what that means we have to understand what kind of living God calls us to in Christ Jesus, namely that identified in Jesus' new commandment - love God with all you are, and love your neighbour as you have been loved.